jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab14.md

 The RESET pragma or directive adds or disables reset ports for specific state variables (global or static).
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-reset)

 The reset port is used to restore the registers and block RAM, connected to the port, to an initial value any time the reset signal is applied.
-Globally, the presence and behavior of the RTL reset port is controlled using the ```syn.rtl.reset``` configuration settings (or ```config_rtl -reset```).
-The reset configuration settings include the ability to define the polarity of the reset, and specify whether the reset is synchronous or asynchronous, but more importantly it controls, through the reset option, which registers are reset when the reset signal is applied.
+Globally, the presence and behavior of the RTL reset port are controlled using the ```syn.rtl.reset``` configuration settings (or ```config_rtl -reset```).
+The reset configuration settings include the ability to define the polarity of the reset and specify whether the reset is synchronous or asynchronous, but more importantly, it controls, through the reset option, which registers are reset when the reset signal is applied.
 For more information, see [Controlling Initialization and Reset Behavior](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Controlling-Initialization-and-Reset-Behavior).

 More specific control over reset is provided through the RESET pragma.
-For global or static variables the RESET pragma is used to explicitly enable a reset when none is present, or the variable can be removed from the reset by turning off the pragma.
+For global or static variables the RESET pragma is used to enable a reset when none is present explicitly, or the variable can be removed from the reset by turning off the pragma.
 This can be particularly useful when static or global arrays are present in the design.

 For public variables of a class, the RESET pragma must be used as the reset configuration settings only apply to variables declared at the function or file level.
 In addition, the RESET pragma must be applied to an object of the class in the top-function or sub-function, and cannot be applied to private variables of the class.